facebookexperimental/Recoil/docs/docs/api-reference/core/Snapshot.md

 ### Building a Snapshot

 You can also build a fresh snapshot using the `snapshot_UNSTABLE()` factory, which accepts an optional initializer function.
-This can be used for [testing](/docs/guides/testing) or evaluating selectors outside of
+This can be used for [testing](/docs/guides/testing) or evaluating selectors outside of a React context.

 ## Reading Snapshots